Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Just goes to show you it is true.

-It's it is, folks, it this is such a teachable moment.
+It's it is, folks, this is such a teachable moment.

-It's it's stunning to me that that more people don't see this for what it is.
+It's stunning to me that more people don't see this for what it is.

 Rush Limbaugh came to his defense.

-Meaning, I don't know how big a full paw this was for Rubio.
+Meaning, I don't know how big a faux paw this was for Rubio.

 Audio soundbite number four next is Gloria Borger reacting to this.

-Anderson Cooper says, These polls, Gloria, we really have no idea what is gonna happen, right?
+Anderson Cooper says, these polls, Gloria, we really have no idea what is going to happen, right?

 I agree with Rush Limbaugh.